ahiatt19/fit-vibe-startup/README.md

 - **Login** - Register and login users.
 Credentials securely stored in database.
 Can't create an entry unless authenticated.
 - **WebSocket** - As each user submits an entry, their entry is broadcasted to all other users.
 - **React** - Application ported to use the React web framework.

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Four HTML pages that represent the ability to login, create a new entry, view a leaderboard, and view past entries.
+- **Links** - The login page automatically links to the new entry page.
+The new entry page links to the past entry page.
+And you can access the Leaderboard thorugh the links at the top of the page.
+- **Entry** - The create new entry page allows users to send their entry info to the database.
+The test later seen in the Leaderboard and Past Entried has imaginary inputs therefore fake entries, to show what it may look like in the future.
+- **Images** - There are included pictures at the bottom of each html page.
+- **Login** - Input box and submit button for login.
+- **Database** - The database holds username and passwords.
+It also holds each users entries.
+- **WebSocket** - The submission of an entry results in real time addition to the leaderboard and the users personal past entry page